8gears/n8n-helm-chart/README.md

 ## Overview

-The `values.yaml` file is divided into a multiple sections like global, n8n and Kubernetes.
+The `values.yaml` file is divided into multiple sections (global, n8n, and Kubernetes).
-Use this structure to orientate yourself.
+Use this structure to orient yourself.

 1. Global and chart wide values, like the image repository, image tag, etc.
 2. Ingress, (default is nginx, but you can change it to your own ingress controller)